hpc/charliecloud/doc/faq.rst

 Approach
 --------

-Build a flexible MPI container using:
+Best practice is to build a flexible MPI container using:

-   a. **Libfabric** to manage process communcation over a robust set of network
+   a. **Libfabric** to flexibly manage process communcation over a deiverse set
-      fabrics,
+      of network fabrics;

-   b. **Parallel Process Managment** (PMI) supported by the host workload
+   b. a **parallel process managment interface** (PMI) compatible with the host
-      manager to facilitate parallel process interactions between the container application and resource manager, and
+      workload manager; and

-   c. **MPI** implementation that supports Libfabric and host supported PMI(s).
+   c. a **MPI** implementation that supports (1) Libfabric and (2) a PMI

-The following sections cover the elements of this approach in more detail.
-Note that alternative workflows are covered in the alternative section.
+      compatible with the host workload manager.

 Libfabric
 ---------